-- Be sure the coach is level and the Parking Brake is set. - Check the outside of the coach to make sure there are no people, pets or obstructions near the slideout room. - Make sure that there are no people who could be harmed or obstacles that could cause damage due to room retraction. - If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully retracted. - Remove all items from the coach living room floor, close cabinet doors and drawers.
+- Be sure the coach is level and the Parking Brake is set.
+An interlock relay system will then provide power to the slideout control switches. - Check inside and outside the vehicle to make sure that there are no people who could be harmed or obstacles that could cause damage due to room retraction. - If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully retracted. - Remove all items from the coach living room floor, close cabinet doors and drawers.
 Be sure there are no items at the end of the bed or behind the driver seat or protruding from compartments which could be crushed or cause damage to floor covering or cabinets when the room is retracted.

-Although there is an awning over the roof of the slideout room, there is a possibility of debris getting onto the roof.
 Because the slideout roof is drawn into the interior of the coach when retracted, be sure there is no debris, such as excessive dirt, tree seeds, twigs, leaves, etc. on the roof before retracting.

-If it has rained recently before you retract the slideout room, we recommend using the hydraulic leveling system to lean the coach and drain off any excess water possibly remaining on the roof before retracting.
+If it has rained recently before you retract the slideout room, we recommend using the hydraulic leveling system (if equipped) to lean the coach and drain off any excess water possibly remaining on the roof before retracting.
 Lean the coach slightly to the left (driver's side) as shown by raising both right side jacks to let excess water flow away from the rooftop weather seal and toward the outside of the slide-out roof.
+Retract the slideout slowly, starting and stopping to allow water to drain off room cover.